 Inc. Magazine Unveils Its Annual List of America’s Fastest-Growing Private Companies—the Inc. 5000

+For the 7th Time, Clarity Software Solutions, Inc. Appears on the Inc. 5000, Ranking No. 4769 With Three-Year Revenue Growth of 59 Percent

-/EIN News/ -- NEW YORK, Aug.
-14, 2019 (GLOBE NEWSWIRE) -- Inc. magazine today revealed that OwnBackup is No. 102 on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
+/EIN News/ -- Madison, CT, Aug.
+15, 2019 (GLOBE NEWSWIRE) -- Inc. magazine recently revealed that Clarity Software Solutions, Inc. is No. 4769 on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy’s most dynamic segment—its independent small businesses.
 Microsoft, Dell, Domino’s Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-“We’re honored to be ranked amongst some of the world’s most recognizable companies.
-OwnBackup’s forward-thinking leadership team, motivated employees, and innovative products have driven outstanding growth over the last few years.
-So much so that we’re ramping up hiring to double our team once more as we strive to meet the exponential market demand for our SaaS data security solutions,” says OwnBackup CEO Sam Gutmann.
-“With OwnBackup, organizations can confidently embrace the cloud and trust that their critical data is safe and secure.
-OwnBackup users rely on its products to manage the disaster recovery process and ensure they have immediate access to the comprehensive backups they need to quickly restore their data and prove compliance.”
+“It’s an honor to rank on the Inc. 5000 list for the 7th time,” said Steve Mongelli, chief operating officer, Clarity Software Solutions, Inc. “As Clarity continues to grow, being recognized together with such an elite group of companies demonstrates the ongoing need for a simplified member communications solution in the healthcare space and the enduring dedication of our remarkable team.”

 Not only have the companies on the 2019 Inc. 5000 (which are listed online at Inc.com, with the top 500 companies featured in the September issue of Inc., available on newsstands August 20) been very competitive within their markets, but the list as a whole shows staggering growth compared with prior lists.
 The 2019 Inc. 5000 achieved an astounding three-year average growth of 454 percent, and a median rate of 157 percent.
 The Inc. 5000’s aggregate revenue was $237.7 billion in 2018, accounting for 1,216,308 jobs over the past three years.